Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-For those that are working or studying in the U.S. under a J-1 visa, the time allotted by your visa may not be enough to get everything done before leaving the country.
-Because of this, the USCIS allows you to get a J-1 visa extension, but only under certain conditions.
-Keep reading to learn how you can extend your J-1 visa and how we can help you.
+For those working or studying in the U.S. under a J-1 visa, the visa validity period may not be enough to get everything done before leaving the country.
+Because of this, the J-1 visa rules allow J-1 visa extensions, but only under certain conditions.
+Keep reading to learn more about renewing your J-1 visa, the J-1 grace period, extension requirements, and more.

-Let’s start with an brief rundown of the J-1 visa.
-This nonimmigrant category is for program-based immigration rather than employer based.
+Let’s start with a brief rundown of the J-1 visa.
+This nonimmigrant category is for program-based immigration rather than employer-based.
 A government-approved sponsorship program will provide you with a completed DS-2019 form to be filed with the USCIS.

 Overall, the requirements for a J-1 visa are relatively simple.
 All you need to do is: